Andrew Henderson

 Nomad Capitalist Team

-Meanwhile, the US, Australia, the UK, and other western countries are continuing to suck their people dry by charging absurd personal and business tax rates.
+Meanwhile, the US, Australia, the UK, and other Western countries continue to charge absurd personal and business tax rates.

 1. Your personal tax where you’re leaving